Black Friday and Cyber Monday are nearing!!

 A search giant researcher found that around 90% of shoppers conduct an internet search before they indulge in buying a product.
 So, showcasing your product catalog in your business profile is a good way to increase your presence before the shoppers and encourage them to visit your website.

 4. Prepare your store to handle the extra traffic

-Every online retailer and business owners prepare their site to handle the spike in traffic and sales during the Black Friday season.
+Every online retailer and business owners prepares their site to handle the spike in traffic and sales during the Black Friday season.
 You might have also come across many business consultants saying the same.

 Having a continuous investment in scalable technology will help your online website to handle unexpected traffic.
-It has to be done months or few weeks before the Black Friday season rolls in.
+It has to be done months or a few weeks before the Black Friday season rolls in.
 If you have not concentrated on that part, today is not too late.

 Work on it better and make your website ready to handle any peak traffic.
 Also, focus on the site’s speed and performance.
 As per the industrial data, the second delay in page loading speed may have an impact of over a 7% reduction in conversions.
 It is better to find ways to cut down the loading time without compromising the quality.